Death Classification: Line of Duty Death

 Timothy Herring, Jr., was arrested three days later and charged with two counts of 1st degree murder and for burglary.
 He was also charged with attempted murder in an unrelated shooting that took place in June.
 A second male was charged with obstruction of justice and unlawful possession of a firearm for hiding the murder weapon for Herring.
 Herring was on parole at the time of the shooting.
 Herring stood trial and on May 6, 2015 he was found guilty.
 On June 26, 2015, Herring was convicted and sentenced to Natural Life with no parole.
 He was also sentenced to 14 years for the burglary.

-Officer Flisk was waked at Brady and Gill Funeral Home located at 2929 West 87th Street and his funeral mass was held at St. Rita of Cascia Shrine Chapel located at 7740 South Western Avenue.
+Officer Flisk was waked at Brady and Gill Funeral Home located at 2929 West 87th Street.
+His funeral mass was held at St. Rita of Cascia Shrine Chapel located at 7740 South Western Avenue.
 He was laid to rest on December 1, 2010 in Holy Sepulchre Cemetery, 6001 West 111th Street, Alsip, Illinois.

 Evidence Technician Michael Ronald Flisk, Jr., born January 11, 1964, received his Probationary Appointment to the Chicago Police Department on January 30, 1991.
 He earned 55 Honorable Mentions among many other notable achievements during his career.